Greenify Your Investments: A Comprehensive Guide to Renewable Energy Certificates

 Here's how RECs work in more detail:

-It is essential to ensure that the same REC is not claimed by multiple parties or used to is a renewable energy targets in different jurisdictions.
-Rigorous tracking and certification mechanisms prevent double counting and maintain the integrity of the REC system.
+- Double Counting Avoidance: Rigorous tracking and certification mechanisms prevent the same REC from being claimed by multiple parties or used to meet renewable energy targets in different jurisdictions, ensuring the integrity of the REC system.

 Why invest in RECs?